Sugar Coating|Stages of Sugar Coating

 Sub-Coating

-• Sub-Coating is the first real step of sugar coating.
+• Sub-coating is the first real step of sugar coating.

 • For sub-Coating less concentrated sucrose syrup is used.